Grading: Research work (100 pts)

-- 10 pts: Completed on time (Group grade) People are counting on you sharing the knowledge you’ve gained
+- 25 pts: Completed on time (Individual grade) People are counting on you sharing the knowledge you’ve gained

-- 40 pts: Collecting, organizing, and displaying of research data and use of tools/technology (group grade) Completeness of work.
+- 25 pts: Collecting, organizing, and displaying of research data and use of tools/technology (group grade) Following directions.
+Completeness of work.
 Formatting of data on presentation page.
 Use of pitch tool.
 Use of wind tunnel and software.
 Use of software/instructions to create graph.
 Use of screenshot software to correctly save images to use on presentation page.
+Following turn-in procedures

 Learn from the Past